 Marine engineering is an area of engineering focused on the design, development, innovation, production and maintenance of different types of equipment used as part of the internal system of ships and onboard sea vessels.
 Marine engineering is a vast field of expertise which combines other engineering disciplines such as electrical engineering, mechanical engineering, engineering design and control technology.
 The subject also blends into related subjects such as naval architecture, oceanography engineering and nautical science.

 What will I study on a marine engineering course in the UK?

-UK universities who offer Marine Engineering courses work closely with a wide range of scientists such as oceanographers, biologists, marine archaeologists and economists.
+UK universities that offer marine engineering courses work closely with a wide range of scientists, such as oceanographers, biologists, marine archaeologists and economists.
 Courses are informed through these experts and you will:

-- Study more advanced subjects related to the design of conventional ships, and the range of machinery and systems introduced through case-study and problem-based learning.
+- Study more advanced subjects related to the design of conventional ships and the range of machinery and systems introduced through case studies and problem-based learning.

 - Gain practical experience through a hands-on module in manufacturing methods.

 - Study structures, fluids and thermodynamics, control, mathematics and business.